-Global Distribution, Logistics and Cold Chain Management
+Global Distribution, Logistics, and Cold Chain Management

-Whether you are developing a pharmaceutical, biologic or chemical, designing a shipping logistics plan for the physical shipment of your valuable test material is often the last thing on your mind.
+Whether you are developing a pharmaceutical, biologic, or chemical, designing a shipping logistics plan for the physical shipment of your valuable test material is often the last thing on your mind.
 However, failing to include this in your research project plan can lead to unforeseen delays.
 Considering the shipment design for distribution and logistics as early in your program planning process as possible can protect your valuable investments at every stage of the product life cycle, from discovery to regulatory submission.

-Charles River’s Specialist Logistics Team can handle the entire shipping design process for you, taking care of necessary arrangements for the safe, efficient, physical movement of your test/ study materials from origin to destination.
+Our Specialist Logistics Team can handle the entire shipping design process for you, taking care of necessary arrangements for the safe, efficient, physical movement of your test/ study materials from origin to destination.

-Whether a newly discovered novel compound, a preclinical lead candidate, test material ready for manufacturing, or biological, cell, tissue, reagent samples, we have developed the best practices in the industry to provide the flexibility, global access and assurance needed to support the regulatory-compliant movement, management and delivery of your product safely, securely and on-time.
+Whether a newly discovered novel compound, a preclinical lead candidate, test material ready for manufacturing, or biological, cell, tissue, reagent samples, we have developed the best practices in the industry to provide the flexibility, global access, and assurance needed to support the regulatory-compliant movement, management and delivery of your product safely, securely and on-time.

 Customized Shipment Design Solutions

 Our clients have more types of time- and temperature-sensitive drugs than ever.
-That’s because the current research and development environment is evolving past traditional chemical-based, small-molecule therapeutics to more complex large-molecule biologics and cell-based products.
+That’s because the current research and development environment is evolving past traditional chemical-based, small-molecule therapeutics to more complex, large-molecule biologics and cell-based products.

 No matter what stage of discovery and development or the commodity you are shipping, a tailored shipment design plan that accounts for all aspects of the transport chain is essential to the success of your shipment.
-Our team’s deep knowledge of logistics and compliance adds tremendous value to your program, resulting in a transparent shipping process better management and distribution, and reduced risk of study delays and/or loss of test material.
+Our team’s deep knowledge of logistics and compliance adds tremendous value to your program, resulting in a transparent shipping process, better management and distribution, and reduced risk of study delays and/or loss of test material.

 Shipment design complexity can vary greatly depending on the nature of the test material, the amount to be shipped, the origin/destination, and the final use of the material at the destination facility.
 We know when and how to involve third party shippers/consignees and who will be responsible for import duties/taxes to reduce unnecessary delays.